-11. Theft/Stealing Personal or School Property:
+11. Theft/Stealing Personal or School Property: Theft is the taking of property belonging to another person.

-Theft is the taking of property belonging to another person.
-A student shall not steal, attempt to steal or otherwise deprive the rightful owner of private or school property, or possess or transmit lost or stolen property.
-Possession and/or use of Nightlock door barricade devices is prohibited by students unless directed by a staff member or used during an emergency lockdown situation.
+A student will not steal, attempt to steal or otherwise deprive the rightful owner of private or school property, or possess or transmit lost or stolen property.
 Failure to return property to its owner or transmit it to school officials is in violation of this code.

-12. False Alarms and Bomb Threats:

-Any threat (verbal, written, or electronic) by a person to bomb or use other substances or devices for the purpose of exploding, burning, causing damage to a school building or school property, or to harm students or staff.
+12. False Alarms/Bomb Threat: Any threat (verbal, written, or electronic) by a person to bomb or use other substances or devices for the purpose of exploding, burning, causing damage to a school building or school property, or to harm students or staff.